citusdata/pg_shard-old/README.md

 INSERT INTO nodes VALUES ('bohr', 5432), ('einstein', 5432);
 ```

 At this point you're ready to distribute a table.
-To let `topsie` know the structure of your table, define its schema as you would with a normal table:
+To let `pg_shard` know the structure of your table, define its schema as you would with a normal table:

 ```sql
 CREATE TABLE customer_reviews